praveen-garg/FogLAMP/src/frontend/README.md

 I had Jenkins running on my Ubuntu machine, so had to kill `sudo kill $(sudo lsof -t -i:8080)`

-`npm run dev` will serve the app on localhost:8080; Login into UI when API is not up > expect Network error.
+`npm run dev` will serve the app on localhost:8080; Login into UI when API is not up > expect Network error notification in UI.

 ### To start API